-The orphan drug alglucerase injection (Ceredase), which is a placenta-derived enzyme, was approved by the Food and Drug Administration (FDA) in April 1991 for the treatment of Gaucher disease type 1.
+The orphan drug alglucerase injection (Ceredase), which is a placenta-derived enzyme, was approved by the U.S. Food and Drug Administration (FDA) in 1991 for the treatment of Gaucher disease type 1.
 It was the first ERT proven effective for the treatment of Gaucher disease type 1.

 For more information on Cerezyme, contact: